Āpiha Papa Atawhai

-Rangers need to be fit and healthy as the job involves working outdoors in all kinds of weather and in rugged terrain.Check out related courses
+Rangers need to have excellent fitness and health as the job involves working outdoors in all kinds of weather and in challenging locations.

 What are the chances of getting a job?

-The Department of Conservation is the main employer of rangers.
-You can also work for:
+The Department of Conservation (DOC) is the main employer of rangers.
+They can also work for:

 - Fish and Game New Zealand.